Karlitoyo/Regulatory-lending-ethDublin24/README.md

 2. **Low Income User**
 > Pain Points

 Has arrears on his/her mortgage repayments.
 Cannot maintain the current level of debt.
+But posses a crypto asset with future value.
 > Scenario

 Borrower has a crypto asset to a value of €1100 and uses it as collateral to get a loan of €1000 + 10% interest.
 The user agrees the term of 11 months @ €100 per month.
 The borrower makes five payments of €100.
 During this period, the value of the collateralized asset drops to €600 and the borrower decides not to continue with the repayment of the loan.
 The €600 asset and the €500 paid in installments are reverted back to the lender.
 The circulation of the money will be in the form of stablecoins / CBDC tokens.